Krackatoa/XRD-x-SAMMI/README.md

 ### Accessing Events via Extension Triggers

 The following Extension Triggers are available for use.
 Add them to buttons via a button's Trigger menu.
-They all contain extremely relevant data within that can be accessed via the `Trigger Pull Button` command.
+They all contain extremely relevant data within that can be accessed via the `Trigger Pull Data` command.

 ![image](https://github.com/user-attachments/assets/d7188aa0-a8bd-4deb-ba54-eefd9f8d1fba)
 ![image](https://github.com/user-attachments/assets/264e2472-8218-4c34-95b8-6a53cf167d44)